gorkaio/pimp/README.md

+⚠️ __This project is unmaintained and might eventually be removed.
+Use it at your own risk.__

 # Pimp: Simple Dependency Injection Container
 _Pimp_ is a PHP dependency injection container inspired by [Pimple](http://pimple.sensiolabs.org/), with a [Container Interop](https://github.com/container-interop/container-interop) turn to it.